 - Maintain memberships at local gyms and studios, if you’re able to; some are even conducting virtual sessions with a trainer

 - Buy a book, music, or artwork from a local shop online or directly through a local author, artist, or musician’s website

 - Buy birthday or Christmas gifts for loved ones now to help local businesses

 Have a great idea of your own?
 Let us know in the comments.

 Credit Canada is Here For You

 During these difficult times, it’s important that we all stick together—even while remaining socially distant!
-Credit Canada has created a COVID-19 Financial Resource Center and will be holding free webinars in the coming weeks.
-As always, we’re available for one-on-one phone consultations, too.
-If you need to speak with a knowledgeable and caring Credit Counsellor, you can call 1.800.267.2272.
+Credit Canada has created a COVID-19 Financial Resource Centre and will be holding free webinars in the coming weeks.
+As always, we’re available for free one-on-one phone consultations, too.
+If you need to speak with a knowledgeable and caring Credit Counsellor, you can call 1.800.267.2272 or book online.